Information on local laws covering election campaigning, infringements, noise, tobacco, alcohol, camping, littering, smoke and more.

 Wood fire heaters and cooking appliances are permitted, however when not operated or maintained correctly, they can cause excessive smoke.
 Even with correct use there will be smoke from time to time.

 Commonly a resident who operates a wood fire heater or cooking appliance is not aware the smoke they create is causing concern.
 Please speak with your neighbour and try to reach agreement first.
+If you are unable to resolve the concern, please submit a report and we will investigate further.

 Reducing wood smoke